 Today there lives Nino, who is the daughter of Nikoloz Kipshidze and Daro Gabashvili, with her family .
 The house was renovated on their expenses.
-As Nino’s husband, Davit Sulakauri said that before renovating the house was studied well.
+As Nino’s husband, Davit Sulakauri said, before renovating the house was studied well.
 The curving details were said to be covered with eight layers of paint.
 All the carves were restored by hand.

 By Tika Bujiashvili